snowdonr/pyms-minerva/README.rst

 .. end shields

-A Python toolkit for processing of chromatography--mass spectrometry data

 PyMassSpec is a Python_ package for processing gas chromatography-mass spectrometry data.
 PyMassSpec provides a framework and a set of components for rapid development and testing of methods for processing of chromatography--mass spectrometry data.
 PyMassSpec can be used interactively through the Python shell, in a `Jupyter Notebook <https://jupyter.org/>`_, or the functions can be collected into scripts when it is preferable to perform data processing in the batch mode.